vicanso/cyberapi/README.md

 The installer can be downloaded through [release](https://github.com/vicanso/cyberapi/releases), including windows, macos and linux versions.

 Windows may need to install webview2.

+## macos

+> If you can't open it after installation, exec the following command then reopen:<br>`sudo xattr -rd com.apple.quarantine /Applications/CyberAPI.app`

 ## Development